by Andrea M. Darcy

 There are several, including:

-Personality disorders and difficulties with connection
+Personality disorders and difficulties with connecting with people

 Find you can’t connect with anyone at all, not even your family?
-That’s you’ve had this problem since at least young adulthood?
+That you’ve had this problem since at least young adulthood?
 That others constantly find you think in act in ways that are ‘different’ or ‘strange’?
 Or even find you just don’t even want to connect, and can’t comprehend why others do?

 A personality disorder means that the way you see the world, and therefore the ways you behave, just don’t match the way that most people see things.
 Being on a different wavelength than the ‘norm’ means you might not understand others, even as they don’t understand you.